amzn/amazon-payments-magento-2-plugin/flow.rst

 Placing an order
 ----------------
-The **Pay with Amazon** checkout uses the standard Magento 2 checkout however it replaces certain forms with widgets that populate the data the forms would have requested behind the scenes.
+The **Pay with Amazon** checkout uses the standard Magento 2 checkout however it replaces certain forms with widgets that populate the data the forms would have requested.

 On the shipping step of checkout the address form is replaced with a shipping widget